jacobrphillips/SDC/readme.md

 Within the Postgres database, I incorporated 10,000 records of fake data generated using Faker.js.
 This simulated the stock of video games and their corresponding product information that would be available to customers.

+## Technologies Used

+Here are the technologies used in this project:

+- Node
+- Express
+- Postgres Database
+- k6
+- Faker.js
+- Docker
+- Redis
+- Digital Ocean

 ## Challenges and Refactoring

 One of the significant challenges I encountered during the implementation of the scaled backend was refactoring the project's backend to conduct load tests and utilize Digital Ocean.